votca/votca/papers/v2024/paper.md

 ### Quantum-Classical Embedding schemes
 Polarization effects of an environment can have significant impact on electronic excitations.
 As polarization effects are long-ranged accounting for them requires the treatment of large systems which is infeasible with explicit quantum methods such as DFT-$GW$-BSE.
 Instead, the system is split into a small part with to electronically active subsystem to be treated at quantum (QM) level and a large environment part in which electrostatic and polarization effects are accounted for in classical models (MM).
-In `XTP` the QM/MM scheme employs distributed atomic multipole representations for molecules in the MM region, which allows treatment of both the effects of static electric fields and the polarization response as a self-consistent reaction field.
+In VOTCA-XTP the QM/MM scheme employs distributed atomic multipole representations for molecules in the MM region, which allows treatment of both the effects of static electric fields and the polarization response as a self-consistent reaction field.
 Specifically, this classical MM energy for the system is evaluated as
 \begin{equation}
   E_\text{MM} = \frac{1}{2}\sum_{\substack{A,B\\A\neq B}}\sum_{a\in A}\sum_{b\in B}\sum_{tu}{(Q_t^{a} + \Delta Q_t^{a}) T_{tu}^{ab} Q_u^{b}},
   \label{equ:EMM}